You are here:Home > Spyderco

 Open Length:

-the Spyderco Manix 2 (C101GP2) has a Ball Bearing Lock.
-It's a hardened free-floating ball bearing contained in a custom hi-tech polymer see it inshore in our blades store in Canada Spyderco's Stretch 2 XL Lightweight is the another chapter of a tale that began decades ago.
+The best knife sharpener on the market today the Spyderco’s Sharpmaker will be your new favorite knife sharpener ships from Canada Spyderco's Stretch 2 XL Lightweight is the another chapter of a tale that began decades ago.
 Its long, rich history started with a focus on serving the needs of hunters and outdoorsmen; Spyderco's Rescue knives are long favored by seafarers and the design has since been embraced by rescue workers, EMT's and ranchers-anyone cutting around flesh in an emergency.

 Spyderco Stretch 2XL